organix/uFork/fpga/fomu/cpu/cpu.md

 One SPRAM is used to hold mutable user-memory (RAM).
 Two SPRAMs are used to hold "immutable" code and data (ROM).

-**NOTE:** uCode must be able to write to ROM to implement a boot-loader.
+**NOTE:** uCode must be able to write to "ROM" to implement a boot-loader.

 ## Instruction Encoding